qurbat/heic2jpg/README.md

 - ImageMagick

 ## Usage
-I created this tool to work with '`.HEIC' image files retrieved from a device running iOS.
+I created this tool to work with `.HEIC` image files retrieved from a device running iOS.

 The heic2jpg.py script should be copied to a directory containing subdirectories with `.HEIC` image files.